-The Group operates a defined benefit pension scheme in the UK, the Partnerships in Care Limited Pension and Life Assurance Pian.
-The pian was closed to future accrual from 1 May 2015; at this date, all members who were actively accruing benefits in the pian became deferred members.
+The Group operates a defined benefit pension scheme in the UK, the Partnerships in Care Limited Pension and Life Assurance Plan.
+The plan was closed to future accrual from 1 May 2015; at this date, all members who were actively accruing benefits in the plan became deferred members.
 The disclosures set our below are based on calculations carried out as at 31 December 2017 by a qualified independent actuary.